 Vitamin K2 can interact with certain medications, particularly those that affect blood clotting and blood thinning, such as warfarin and medications used to treat deep vein thrombosis.

-There also is evidence that certain weight loss drugs and antibiotics can impair vitamin K absorption and increase the risk of deficiency.
+There is also evidence that certain weight loss drugs and antibiotic medications can impair vitamin K absorption and increase the risk of deficiency.

 If you are taking prescription medications and are considering taking vitamin K2, it’s vital to consult a healthcare provider or pharmacist to discuss the use of vitamin K supplements and the potential for drug interactions.